Flooding-Research/optimal-message-dissemination-simulations/README.md

 ECFlood_per_party_communication(msg_length) = number_of_shares * degree * (ceil(msg_length / (reconstruction_fraction * number_of_shares)) + 257 * ceil(log2(number_of_shares)) + 256)
 ```

-For the respective number of parties the script will produce 6 outputs of the following format for __ECFlood__
+For the respective number of parties, the script will produce 6 outputs of the following format for __ECFlood__
 ```
 Best parameters that made FFFloodAmplifier-n-<number_of_parties>-d-<degree>-mu-<number_of_shares> not fail is reconstruction_fraction = <reconstruction_threshold>
 ```
-From these output the best reconstruction threshold  ensuring that all simulations succeeded for the respective combinations of degree and number of shares, can be read and used in the above function to obtain the lines for __ECFlood__ in Figure 2 (Eurocrypt numbering).
+From these outputs, the best reconstruction threshold ensuring that all simulations succeeded for the respective combinations of degree and number of shares, can be read and used in the above function to obtain the lines for __ECFlood__ in Figure 2 (Eurocrypt numbering).

 ## Mapping between ePrint and Eurocrypt figure numbers